ucdavis-bioinformatics/scRNA_shiny/docs/documentation.md

 #### Options: All of the options here are the same as the Single Marker View with the following field as an option.
 ![](./double_marker.png)
-- Secondary Numeric: This, in combination with the Primary Numeric field enables a user to explore two Genes, Numeric Metadata, or PCs based on the value selected for ‘Numeric Analysis Type’.
+- Secondary Numeric: This, in combination with the Primary Numeric field, enables a user to explore two Genes, Numeric Metadata, or PCs based on the value selected for ‘Numeric Analysis Type’.

 #### Graphs:
 - The first plot is a tSNE that is colored based on the Primary Numeric and Secondary Numeric selection.